Branches over water at sunset

 Bio

-Joseph Burey is a PhD candidate in Educational Psychology at the University of Minnesota.
-His current research examines how representations with critical contexts influence Black students' understandings of systemic racism.
-His work has appeared in scholarly outlets such as Contemporary Educational Psychology and Teachers College Record, and has been presented at national conferences of the American Educational Research Association and the American Psychological Association.
+Dr. Joseph Burey is an Assistant Professor of Psychology at Tennessee State University.
+His research examines how representations with critical contexts influence Black students' understandings of systemic racism.
+His work has appeared in scholarly outlets such as The Journal of Negro Education, Black Camera, Contemporary Educational Psychology, and Teachers College Record, and has been presented at national conferences of the American Educational Research Association and the American Psychological Association.
 He has taught undergraduate courses in the fields of Education and Psychology.
-Joseph is from Windsor, Canada and currently resides in Minneapolis.
+Joseph is from Windsor, Canada and currently resides in Nashville.

 "List of Faves"

-Quote: "You have seen how a man was made a slave; you shall see how a slave was made a man." — Frederick Douglass • Book: Message to the People by Marcus Garvey • Music: Hip Hop • Movie: Cool Runnings • Show: Breaking Bad • Athlete: LeBron James • Team: Toronto Maple Leafs • Cuisine: Jamaican
+Quote: "You have seen how a man was made a slave; you shall see how a slave was made a man." — Frederick Douglass • Book: The Miseducation of the Negro by Carter G. Woodson • Music: Hip Hop • Movie: Cool Runnings • Show: Breaking Bad • Athlete: LeBron James • Team: Toronto Maple Leafs • Cuisine: Jamaican